PROMO : GET UP TO 20% OFF ON LIVE CLASSES + 2 SELF-PACED COURSES FREE!! - SCHEDULE CALL

 Ans:- Quality control: Quality control is a product-oriented technique to running a program to determine if it has any defects, in addition to making sure that the software program meets all of the requirements positioned forth by the stakeholders.

-Quality assurance: Quality assurance is a process-oriented method that specializes in ensuring that the techniques, techniques, and processes used to create pleasant deliverables are carried out efficiently.
+Quality assurance: Quality assurance is a process-oriented method that specializes in ensuring that the techniques and processes used to create pleasant deliverables are carried out efficiently.
+You can now register yourself at JanBask Training for more updates on QA training.

 Ans:- "Software testing" has become an increasingly popular methodology for software development.